 If we look back from 2020 and describe the success of the ESP Thematic Working Group 3 on indicators, which indicator shall we use; number of organised sessions, number of joint synthesis and review papers or perhaps the number of workshops on specific topics?
 You are more than welcome to have an impact on that question, to collaborate and to contribute to the success of TWG3.

-We, Alexander van Oudenhoven (Leiden University) and Matthias Schröter (UFZ) are young, but long-serving members of ESP – and agreed in 2016 to take over the working group lead from Felix Müller.
+Alexander van Oudenhoven (Leiden University) and Matthias Schröter (UFZ) agreed in 2016 to take over the working group lead from Felix Müller.
+Please get in touch with Alexander if you are interested in co-leading the ESP TWG, taking over from Matthias.
 Below are what we think are key questions and envisioned outputs of this important working group.

 Is what you measure is what you get?

 Indicators play a key role in any ecosystem service assessment and the communication of their results.
 Indicators are, or should be, a crucial part of our methods and can serve many different purposes, be it mapping and modelling, valuing, biophysical quantification, scenario development or (inter) national ecosystem assessments.
 Regardless of the purpose, one returning question is “What are we really measuring with the indicators we use – is what we measure what we get?”

 In this light, key questions for ecosystem service indicators include:

 - What is an optimal indicator and what is the difference between optimal indicators and the indicator we actually use?

 - How to measure different components of the ecosystem service process or ‘cascade’: